chr1st1ank/floorplan-card/README.md

 For more details on the configuration see the yaml syntax in step 4 below.

-This custom card is an alternative for the official [picture-elements card](https://www.home-assistant.io/lovelace/picture-elements/) and a replacement for pkozul's great [ha-floorplan](https://github.com/pkozul/ha-floorplan) which sadly no longer works under the new Lovelace UI.
+This custom card is an alternative for the official [picture-elements card](https://www.home-assistant.io/lovelace/picture-elements/) with a different workflow.

 ## Installation